ailabsarg/videoblip/README.md

 1. First, make a copy of this notebook to replace the API key in the code.
 2. Go to File, Save a copy in Drive.
-3. Change the `YOUR_API_KEY` to your OpenAI API key.
+3. Change `YOUR_API_KEY` to your actual OpenAI API key.
-4. Run the script cell bt cell and wait for the processing to finish.
+4. Run the script cell by cell and wait for the processing to finish.

 ## Hardware Configuration